 Q: If you could have any superpower, what would you choose and why?

-A: Not really a superpower but I would like to resolve all the issues going on in Pakistan and turn it into a stable country.
+A: Not a superpower, but I would like to resolve all the issues going on in Pakistan and turn it into a stable country.